Congratulations on your decision to apply to the University of Michigan-Dearborn!

 To find out if your program requires a standardized test, please review the admission requirements page.
 Test scores more than five years old will not be accepted.

 Please note: In cases where a standardized test is not a program requirement, submission of test scores is optional.
-If received, we will include them as part of the application review.
+If received, they will be linked to your application file and reviewed at the discretion of the review committee.

 Our ETS Institution Code for GRE registration is 1861.
 Individual department codes are not necessary for the GRE.
 As long as the institution code is used, your scores will be electronically delivered to us.